-Tracking Vandal Savage to 1986 the team had to infiltrate the Pentagon in hopes of obtaining more specific information on his whereabouts.
+Tracking Vandal Savage to 1986, the Legends of Tomorrow had to infiltrate the Pentagon in hopes of obtaining more specific information on his whereabouts.
 The mission started off well but things turned bad when Kendra lost control and went into a feral rage (similar to how Sara was first acting after her resurrection).
 It did feel like the team had a bit to easy of a time getting what they wanted from the Pentagon.
 I would have thought that both the planning and execution would have taken more time.
 While they did obtain Savage’s location (Soviet Union), they were attacked by Chronos and the Waverider was ultimately forced to crash land when it had to avoid both Chronos and some Soviet fighter jets.

 While Ray and Leonard worked to get more information from one of Savage’s scientist, Valentina, Sara was tasked with training Kendra.
 Rip was worried that she needs to learn to control her warrior side, which normaly I would think makes sense.
 However, this ultimately took Sara and Kendra off the board for the bulk of the episode, which did feel a little contrived.
 It seemed odd to me that Rip would have them practicing when at the same time other members of the team were in the field without backup.
 Of course, Sara training Kendra was little more than belittling her and attacking her, so its debatable how effective it was anyway.
 Ultimately, both of them lost control during their sessions and wind up nearly killing each other.